 All U.S. citizens and Permanent Residents are required to submit a Free Application for Federal Student Aid (FAFSA).
 If eligible, you should submit a completed FAFSA as soon as possible even if you don't intent to take out student loans.
 You can decide later whether to accept aid for which you are eligible.
 All students who accept our offer of admission and submit the FAFSA will receive information about financial aid from the Financial Aid and Scholarships Office in early summer.

-Incoming students who received a fellowship or stipend offer included with their admission offer should establish a berkeley.edu email address as quickly as possible in order to begin receiving communications about accepting a departmental financial support offer.
+Incoming students who receive a fellowship or stipend offer should establish a berkeley.edu email address as quickly as possible in order to begin receiving communications about accepting a departmental financial support offer.